 Driving Down This Haunted Ohio Road Will Give You Nightmares

-Legend has it, the cyclist was dating a girl—and her parents did not approve.
+Legend has it, the cyclist was dating a local girl, and her parents did not approve.
 In order to see each other, the girl would sneak out at night after her parents were asleep and flash the porch light (or a flashlight) three times to signal the motorcyclist.
-Waiting down the road from the girl’s house (which is no longer standing,) he would see the flashing lights from the top of the street and drive down the hills on his motorcycle to meet up with her—but one night, he didn’t make it to her.
+Waiting down the road from the girl’s house (which is no longer standing,) he would see the flashing lights from the top of the street and drive down the hills on his motorcycle to meet up with her.
+But one night, he didn’t make it to her.

 Today, nearby college students and other visitors frequent the area at night in hopes of encountering the ghost of the decapitated cyclist searching for his long-lost love.

 To see the headlight of the ghost’s motorcycle, turn off your engine, flash your headlights three times and wait.
 People who have done this report seeing a white light coming toward them from across the hills at a high speed.

 To view the haunted Buckley Road phenomenon in action, watch the video below:

 * Please note: The following video contains profanity.